Top Myths About Colon Cancer, Debunked

 Myth 4: Colonoscopy is unpleasant and uncomfortable.

-It's not as bad as you think.
-During the actual procedure, you will be sedated to eliminate discomfort.
+It's not as bad as you think!
+You will be sedated during the procedure to eliminate discomfort.
 The procedure itself takes 15-30 minutes, and you can resume normal activities the next day.
-Read Maggie Spadinger’s What is Colonoscopy and Why is it Important? post to learn more about colonoscopy.

-Myth 5: Everyone should get a colonoscopy since it’s the only way to screen
+Myth 5: Everyone should get a colonoscopy, because it’s the only way to screen for colorectal cancer.

-Colonoscopy screening is recommended for men and women beginning at age 50, unless other risk factors exist.
-If you're 50 or older, ask your doctor about screening.
-If you are younger but have other risk factors - such as a family history of colon cancer, obesity, smoking, ulcerative colitis or Crohn's disease - talk to your doctor about your screening needs.
+Colonoscopy screening is recommended beginning at age 45 for men and women who are at normal risk.
+If you're 45 or older, talk with your doctor about screening.
+If you are younger but have risk factors such as a family history of colorectal cancer, obesity, smoking, ulcerative colitis or Crohn's disease, ask your doctor when and how often you should be screened.

-There are several screening options, including flexible sigmoidoscopy and fecal occult blood test.
-Colonoscopy is considered the gold standard.
-It detects more cancers, examines the entire colon, and can be used for screening, diagnosis and removing precancerous polyps in one visit.
+There are several screening options for colorectal cancer, including flexible sigmoidoscopy and fecal testing, but colonoscopy is considered the gold standard.
+It detects more polyps and cancers, enables the doctor to see the entire colon, and can be used for screening, diagnosis and removing precancerous polyps in one visit.

 Myth 6: If I have colon cancer, it means I'm dying.

-The most important thing to remember is that when caught early, colon cancer has a 90% survival rate.
-That's why screening is so important.
+The most important thing to remember is that colon cancer has a very high cure rate when it’s caught early.
+That's why screening is so important!